chrishutchinson/all-tests-pass/README.md

 ## About

 All Tests Pass is a weekly newsletter by [Brandon Morrison](https://twitter.com/fillerwriter).
 Each week subscribers must solve a short JavaScript puzzle.
+You can subscribe [here](https://tinyletter.com/alltestspass).

 This GitHub repository contains my solutions.

 ## Solutions